admaio/admaio.github.io/content/post/job-phd-ediamond/index.md

       - **Automated Model Design and Tuning**: Neural Architecture Search, Hyperparameter Optimization
       - **Computer Networking**: Resource-Constrained Networking (e.g., Internet of Things), Wireless and Mobile Communications (e.g. IEEE 802.11, Bluetooth, etc.), Protocols (e.g., MAC, Network, and Transport)
       - **Mathematics**: Statistical Learning, Stochastic Processes (e.g., Percolation Theory, Queuing Theory, Age of Information), Network Calculus, Graph Theory, Convex and Non-convex Optimization, Approximation Algorithms.
-  1. An excellent **Master's degree** (or equivalent) in Computer Science, Engineering, Mathematics, or other fields related to the project's domain, from a reputable university, to be obtained at latest before 1 September 2025
+  1. An excellent **Master's degree** in Computer Science, Engineering, Mathematics, or other fields related to the project's domain, from a reputable university, to be obtained before 1 September 2025 (depending on visa requirements)
   1. A strong Transcript of Records, stating the list of passed exams (particularly those related to the project and the areas above) and their grades.
   1. Strong programming skills (i.e., Python and main Machine Learning frameworks such as Pytorch)
   1. Experience with scientific writing (e.g., reports, theses, and scientific articles)